Roots of characteristic polynomials and intersection points of line arrangements: Preliminaries

 \section{Preliminaries}

 In this section let us introduce several definitions and results, some of which have already defined in section one.
 We will use them throughout this article.
 We use \cite{OT} as a general reference on arrangement theory.
-Also, a recent paper \cite{Y3} is a nice reference on exponents of two-dimensional multiarrangements.
+Also, a recent paper \cite{Y3} is a nice reference on the algebraic aspects of multiarrangements.